Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing

 \subsection{Linear programming based approaches [LP]}

-The linear programming approach introduced in~\cite{alpers.2015}, henceforth called LP, computes a GBPD or Laguerre diagram fitting to an observed grain structure, with each of the cells' volumes lying within prescribed bounds $\kappa_1^-,\dots,\kappa_n^-$ and $\kappa_1^+,\dots,\kappa_n^+.$ The bounds can either be user-defined and strictly enforced, or uniformly relaxed by assigning \(\kappa_i^- = 0\) and \(\kappa_i^+ = \infty\) for all \(i = 1, \dots, n\).
+The linear programming approach introduced in~\cite{alpers.2015}, henceforth called LP, computes a GBPD or Laguerre diagram fitting to an observed grain structure, with the volumes of the sets $C_1(\phi),\ldots,C_n(\phi)$ lying within prescribed bounds $\kappa_1^-,\dots,\kappa_n^-$ and $\kappa_1^+,\dots,\kappa_n^+$, respectively.
+The bounds can either be user-defined and strictly enforced, or uniformly relaxed by assigning \(\kappa_i^- = 0\) and \(\kappa_i^+ = \infty\) for all \(i = 1, \dots, n\).
 GBPDs or Laguerre diagrams are generated, depending on the specification or computation of the matrices defining the ellipsoidal norms.
-Moreover, the approach is flexible in its input requirements, accommodating both indirect data (grain volumes and barycenters), as well as direct input $C_i^{GT},$ $1\leq i \leq n.$ Here, we only consider the latter case.
+Moreover, the approach is flexible in its input requirements, accommodating both indirect data (grain/cell volumes and barycenters), as well as direct input $C_i^{GT},$ $1\leq i \leq n.$ Here, we only consider the latter case.